zkopru-network/zkopru/CONTRIBUTING.md

     * `packages/prisma/prisma/postgres-migrator.prisma`
     * `packages/prisma/prisma/sqlite-migrator.prisma`
 2. Then run `yarn build:prisma`.
 This will update the prisma client typescript and the mockup sqlite db file.
+3. To save the changes, run `yarn save:prisma`.
-3. If you want to create a migration file for postgres, run `cd packages/prisma && yarn gen-migration:postgres`.
+4. (optional) If you want to create a migration file for postgres manually, run `cd packages/prisma && yarn gen-migration:postgres`.
    You may have to run this command before running the integration test.
-4. (optional) Migration may cause some problems, sometimes you need to clean up the `packages/prisma/prisma/migrations` directory.
+5. (optional) Migration may cause some problems, sometimes you need to clean up the `packages/prisma/prisma/migrations` directory.
-5. (optional) To commit the change, clean up and squash the recent migrations into a single migration.
+6. (optional) To commit the change, clean up and squash the recent migrations into a single migration.
     And then, force stage the migration using `git add packages/prisma/prisma/migrations --force`.

 ### Explore database